Zephalon/pokedex/README.md

 # Pokédex

-A simple Pokédex for small kids made with React.js.
-It shows for all current species:
+A simple Pokédex for kids made with React.js.
+It shows for all species:
 - Name
 - Types
 - Sprite & Artwork